videoDAC/livepeer-delegator-aragon-app/install-nets.md

 - DECLARE_TRANSCODER_ROLE
 - SET_SERVICE_URI_ROLE
 - REWARD_ROLE
-- APPROVE_ROLE *
+- APPROVE_ROLE
 - BOND_ROLE
 - TRANSFER_ROLE
 - SET_CONTROLLER_ROLE

 Depending on your DAO's set up and intended usage, some permissions may require parameters to be set to restrict/allow access to certain functions.
+[A sample set of permissions can be found in this DAO on Rinkeby](https://rinkeby.aragon.org/#/video.aragonid.eth/permissions?p=app.0x0069ee94a2c6964221c45a402d8b1ff0c45224b6).

 A preliminary script for modifying parameter permissions can be found at `/livepeer-aragon-app/scripts/grantPermissionWithParameters.js`

-* You may wish to set the APPROVE_ROLE to `0xffffffffffffffffffffffffffffffffffffffff` instead of the `<Voting-App-Proxy-Address>` so that calling reward does not need to be voted on every round of Livepeer's protocol.

 ### Installing to an Aragon DAO on Mainnet